How to Track X (Twitter) Mentions? [2025]

 What are X (Twitter) mentions?

-A mention on X (Twitter) is a post that contains another account’s @username in the body of the text.
+Mentions on X (Twitter) are all the tweets that contain another account’s @username in the body of the text.
 You can find yours in your “Notifications” tab.

 Mentions are used all the time to tag or address specific users, engage in conversations, or bring someone’s attention to a particular message.
 They’re also used to create communities.